Fatal Frame II: How to Use & Rebind Controls – Full Input Guide

 • Switch from Modern or Classic to Custom.

-• Once Custom is selected, you’ll see a list of actions (Run, Evade, Shoot, etc.).
+• With Custom selected, you’ll see a list of actions (Run, Evade, Shoot, etc.).
 Highlight any action you want to change.

 • Press the confirm button (usually A / Cross) to start rebinding.

-• Press the new controller button you want to assign.
-The game should update the binding immediately.
+• Press the new button you want to assign — the binding updates immediately.

-• Repeat for both Search Mode and Camera Mode actions – they’re listed separately, so don’t forget Camera actions.
+• Repeat for both Search Mode and Camera Mode actions; they’re listed separately, so don’t forget the Camera actions.

-• When you’re happy, back out and the game will save your new layout.
+• Back out and the game saves your layout.

-Tip from my setup: I moved Evade off the bottom face button and onto something I naturally spam (for me that was RB/R1, and I pushed Special Shot to another button).
-Suddenly my survival rate against fast spirits shot way up because my thumb wasn’t fumbling between shoot and dodge.
+A layout tweak worth stealing: move Evade off the bottom face button and onto something you naturally reach for (RB/R1 works well), and push Special Shot elsewhere.
+Your survival rate against fast spirits climbs once your thumb isn’t fumbling between shoot and dodge.

 Step-by-Step: Rebinding Keyboard & Mouse